 - NEVER attempt to remove trees that touch power lines.
 PWP power crews and licensed arborists have expert training in safely removing trees.
 Learn more.

 - If you use a generator, run it outdoors and connect it directly to appliances using a heavy-duty extension cord.
-NEVER connect a generator directly to house wiring, which is extremely dangerous to power crews and could also cause a fire.
+NEVER connect a generator directly to house wiring, which is extremely dangerous to you, our power crews and can cause a fire.
 Learn more.